 (l) Subject individual means the individual to whom a record pertains.
 Uses of the terms “I”, “you”, “me”, and other references to the reader of the regulations in this part are meant to apply to subject individuals as defined in this paragraph (l); and

-(a) As required by the Privacy Act, the Endowment shall publish annually a notice of its systems of records in the Federal Register.
+(a) From time to time, the Endowment shall review its systems of records in the Federal Register, and publish, if necessary, any amendments to those systems of records.
 Such publication shall not be made for those systems of records maintained by other agencies while in the temporary custody of the Endowment.

 (1) The name of the system of records for which the routine use is to be established;